• journal prompts for self growth

 At every stage of your journey, you are worthy of deep, unconditional love.

 Embrace the journey.
 Love the journey.
-And also embrace and love yourself as you navigate this path – even when (especially when) you lose sight of yourself.
-Sometimes, getting lost for a while is required in order to really uncover your authentic self.
+And also embrace and love yourself as you navigate this path—even when (especially when) you lose sight of yourself.
+Sometimes, getting lost for a while is required in order to uncover your truest, most authentic self.

 And for more self-growth journal prompts, be sure to check out these journal prompts for anxiety as well as these spirituality journal prompts to connect to your deepest self.
 (Plus, be sure to download your free printable journal prompts below.)